shukla100/shukla100/README.md

 </p>

 <p>
-I'm drawn to building from the ground up, specifically in startup environments, with a focus on creating meaningful, user-centered products.
+I'm drawn to building from ground up, specifically in startup environments, with a focus on creating meaningful, user-centered products.
 </p>
 <br>
 <p>